 Photo from Lowgluten.org

 The list of ingredients on that bottle translates to: Water, Malted Barley, Corn, Rice, Hops, Papain, Antioxidant Ascorbic Acid, Stabilizer: E 405 Alginate (Propylene Glycol Alginate)

 So there is Propylene Glycol Alginate (PGA) in Corona, but it’s a completely different chemical than propylene glycol.
 PGA is what is known as an ester.
 Esters are made through a reaction between alcohols and acids.
 In this case propylene glycol is the alcohol and the acid is alginic acid, a fatty acid that is naturally found in various forms of seaweed (who knew there was so much seaweed in beer?).
 PGA is an emulsifier that is typically used to thicken up certain types of food.
-This is definitely the first time I’ve ever seen PGA in a beer.
+This is definitely the first time I’ve ever seen PGA in a beer, but I have seen it used in cheap liquors.
 Normally you find it in salad dressing, ice cream, frosting, baked goods, cheeses, and other foods you want to thicken up.
 I suspect that Corona uses PGA so that their ridiculously thin beer manages to maintain its head.